christran85-cyber/enterprise-security-operations-lab/README.md

 # Phase 3: Endpoint Security Monitoring

-Phase 3 focused on deploying, configuring, and validating endpoint security monitoring across Windows and Linux systems.
+Phase 3 focused on deploying and validating endpoint security monitoring across both Windows and Linux systems.

-The objective was to generate detailed endpoint telemetry, configure security logging, deploy Wazuh agents, and verify communication with the centralized Wazuh security server.
+The objective was to generate detailed endpoint telemetry, configure centralized log forwarding, and verify that both endpoints could communicate with the Wazuh security server.

-The monitored endpoints are:
+The two monitored endpoints are:

 - **SOC-Windows11** — Windows 11 enterprise endpoint
 - **SOC-Ubuntu** — Ubuntu Linux endpoint located in the isolated DMZ